Can Large Language Models Replace Data Scientists in Biomedical Research?: Introduction

-Here, we rigorously evaluated the extent to which clinical research data science tasks can be automated by LLMs.
+In this work, we evaluated the extent to which LLM can automate biomedical data science tasks.
 We benchmarked six state-of-the-art LLMs using various methods, including chain-of-thought prompting, few-shot prompting, automatic prompting, self-reflection, and retrieval-augmented generation (Fig.~\ref{fig:results_1}f).
 Our analysis focused on both the accuracy and quality of the code generated by these models.
-While we found that current LLMs are not yet capable of fully automating complex clinical data science tasks, they do generate code that is highly similar to the correct final solutions.
-Building on this insight, we investigated the development of a platform designed to facilitate collaboration between human experts and artificial intelligence (AI) to streamline coding tasks.
-This platform aims to enhance the productivity of clinical researchers by integrating LLMs into established data science workflows, with a focus on user-friendliness and the reliability of the outputs.
-Our results demonstrated that the platform significantly improved human experts' efficiency in executing data science tasks, highlighting the promising future of human-AI collaboration in clinical research data science.
+Although we found that current LLMs are not yet capable of fully automating complex biomedical data science tasks, they do generate code that is highly similar to the correct final solutions.
+Building on this insight, we investigated the development of an integrated platform designed to facilitate collaboration between human experts and artificial intelligence (AI) to streamline data science coding tasks.
+This platform aims to enhance the productivity of biomedical researchers by integrating LLMs into established data science workflows, with a focus on user-friendliness and the reliability of the outputs.
+Our results demonstrated that the platform significantly improved human experts' efficiency in executing data science tasks, highlighting the promising future of human-AI collaboration in biomedical data science.